 How To Get Rid of Weeds in Your Yard in Virginia

 Eliminating weeds can seem like the worst chore with unsatisfying results.
-Yet as aggressive as they seem, weeds are simple to treat with the proper attention and treatment.
+Yet as aggressive as they seem, weeds are simple to treat with the proper attention.
 If your Virginia lawn is overridden by weeds, it is not too late to take back your yard.
-Simplify your weed removal process and keep weeds from taking over your lawn with these simple tricks from the pros.
+Simplify your weed removal process and keep weeds from taking over your healthy lawn with these simple tricks from the pros.

-How Mow for Your Grass for Weed Prevention
+How to Mow Your Grass for Weed Prevention

 Your lawn will typically outcompete weeds when it is cut at its ideal grass height: